chishiki/perihelion/README.md

 ## Documentation and FAQ

 ### What Does Perihelion Mean?

-Perihelion is the position of a planet's orbit that is closest to the sun.
+Perihelion is the point on an object's solar orbit that is closest to the sun.

-## Periheilion Framework
+## Perihelion Framework

 Perihelion consists of the main core of the framework which is called Perihelion and modules which are satellites.

 ### Perihelion - Core